Our Smartest People Are Not Leading Well AND We Are Not Prepared to Develop Them

 What’s a CEO to do?
 Stops/Starts/Continues

 - Stop comparing the way you developed yourself to others.
-You developed yourself with your back against the wall and connected the dots for a long time before you found your leadership groove.
-Your organic process may have turned out well but it’s not something that is duplicatable in today’s hyper fast, ever changing environment.
+You spent a long time connecting the dots with your back against the wall before you discovered your leadership groove.
+Your organic process may have turned out well but it’s not something that is duplicatable in today’s hyper-fast, ever-changing environment.

 - If you’ve never done any form of leadership development, find the best leader in your organization and make it their responsibility to work with you as the sponsor to develop a coaching and development process.
 Let people know that you will ‘invest’ your personal energy into helping people become outstanding leaders.
 I guarantee this will be noticed and be a big positive to the business.

-- Lastly, stop thinking about eliminating all expense and time commitments towards developing leaders.
-It may sound paradoxical to you as you read these words but if you choose to not develop your best people into becoming your best leaders you’re turning your back on your organization’s culture Anne people that will lead and sustain the changes that are necessary for your organization to win in the post pandemic era.
+- Lastly, stop thinking about eliminating all expenses and time commitments towards developing leaders.
+It may sound paradoxical to you as you read these words.
+But if you choose to not develop your best people into becoming your best leaders, you’re disregarding the culture and people who’ll lead and maintain the changes necessary for your organization to win in the post-pandemic period.
 Now more than ever.
-You need extraordinary leaders who can create a vision and engage their teams to do the heavy lifting to make your organization that kind have company that everyone wants to do business with.
+You need extraordinary leaders who can create a vision and engage their teams to do the heavy lifting.
+This will make your organization the kind of company that everyone wants to do business with.

-Twenty years ago, we put the people with the most ‘potential’ into roles that would stretch them, and they would organically learn from good leaders as well as bad leaders what works and what doesn’t.
+Twenty years ago, we put the people with the most ‘potential’ into roles that would stretch them.
+They would organically learn from good as well as bad leaders, what works and what doesn’t.
 This model still works today but the challenge with it is that it takes too long.

-Due the complexities in our organizations and the lack of coaching and development from senior executives that are too busy, people flounder longer.
+People flounder longer due to the complexities and lack of coaching and development in our organization from busy senior executives.
 Every mistake or failure lessens the person’s confidence and other’s perception that they can deliver results.
-No longer do we give people permission to fail greatly without them being judged as not being good enough.
+We no longer give people permission to fail greatly without them being judged as not being good enough.